ksaalfeld/exprplusplus/README.md

     mean(x) - Compute the mean value (average) of X median(x) - Compute the median value of X

-Tcl does not allow to replace expr operators.
-Therefore new expr functions are added that can handle vectors/lists:
+Tcl does not allow to replace math operators.
+Therefore new math functions were added that can handle vectors/lists:

     add(a, [b]) - Add scalars or lists/vectors A and B sub(a, [b]) - Subtract scalars or lists/vectors A and B